Several weeks ago I saw another author post a question on Facebook about what makes an author.

 Before my debut novel published, I considered myself a “writer” and it wasn’t until after my debut published, I even called myself an “author”.
 I don’t really have a reason as to why I did this other than it just didn’t feel right to call myself an author unless I had a book to sell.
 I couldn’t fathom putting myself in the same career category as J.K.
 Rowling, Nicholas Sparks, or Stephanie Meyer, and call myself an “Author”.
 They were authors.
 I was a writer.

 Again, though, I have to wonder if that stemmed from this stigma that we’ve socially imposed upon ourselves.
 Think of that whole Knight and Squire scenario.

 People can write and publish book after book after book, penning hundreds throughout the course of their career, or people can write a handful of books before calling themselves as satisfied and hanging up their computers.
 With those, there are also people can write for years, never publishing anything other than blog posts, or even some who don’t even do that.
 They keep their written words in a safe place where only they know of them, read them, and enjoy them, never allowing anyone else to ever see them.

 So who is the author and who is the writer?

 Okay.
 I understand that and I believe that, considering that’s how I’ve thought about it for the last seven years (Wow.
 Seven years.
 Have I really been writing for seven years?)
-Back to my point, however, with that said, when you look up the definitions for “writer” and “author”, they really kind of blend into on another and neither of them specify between “unpublished” and “published”.
+Back to my point, however, with that said, when you look up the definitions for “writer” and “author”, they really kind of blend into one another and neither of them specifies between “unpublished” and “published”.

 Writer: NOUN 1. a person engaged in writing books, articles, stories, etc., esp. as an occupation or profession.